 And to me, it just screams of a political fix being in.

-And to me, it also would mandate in my mind that the Attorney General, Jeff Sessions, reopened the case about Hillary and emails, and and now maybe we can get some truth and get to the bottom of this.
+And to me, it also would mandate, in my mind, that the Attorney General, Jeff Sessions, reopen the case about Hillary and emails.

-Well, I I it was certainly pretty startling, I thought, uh, to discover as as uh Andy McCarthy said in the column this week.
+Well, it was certainly pretty startling, I thought, to discover, as Andy McCarthy said in the column this week, it's clear that the person who exonerated Hillary is Barack Obama.

-And he cites exactly what Obama said in April of two thousand sixteen, and then he so shows you exactly what Comey said in that July press event.
+And then he shows you exactly what Comey said in that July press event.

 And it's like Comey's reading off of Obama's notes.

-Uh, and it's just it's unbelievable.
+And it's just, it's unbelievable.

-And I I I couldn't agree with you more.
+And I couldn't agree with you more.

-And I think that's frankly very encouraging.
+And I think that's, frankly, very encouraging.

 Well, I think there's a lot of things that ought to be reopened here.